9elements/openbmc-x86-power-sequencer/HighLevelOverview.md

 **The x86 power sequencer**:

+The x86 power sequencer (PSD) operates like a software CPLD.
+The program binary reads in a configuration file describing the logic blocks that build a fixed function pipeline.
+GPIOs / voltages / faults are then used to feed the fixed function pipeline and react accordingly.

+The goal is to replace the CPLD found on modern x86 servers.

 - The x86 power state machine will consume one or more unit configuration files in YAML or JSON format.
   The unit configuration file describes: